melt-umn/ableC-tensors/docs/FeatureSet.md

   - **Requires:** `dims(a2) = []`
   - **Ensures:** `dims(a1) = dims(a3)`

   Adds the integer in a2 to each integer in a1.
+May be linked to the array addition function.

 - `Scalar Subtract :: (array a1, array a2) -> (array a3)`

   - **Requires:** `dims(a2) = []`
   - **Ensures:** `dims(a1) = dims(a2)`

   Subtracts the integer in a2 from each integer in a1.
+May be linked to the array subtraction function.

 ### done with arithmetic functions to be implemented using map